 To complete the bracket you will also need;

 One 1/4 UNC half-height hexagonal nut (only a 4mm high half-nut will allow the end caps to fit properly)

 In the UK, I have found Westfield Fasteners a good source for UNC nuts and bolts and the links above are to their site.

-1. Carefully separate the thumbwheel and cap from each other.
+1. Carefully separate the thumbwheels and caps from each other.

 Use a sharp knife and be sure to remove all of the supporting sprues.

-2. Sometimes slight 3D printing variation means that the fit of the bolt in the printed hole is a little too tight.
+3. Sometimes slight 3D printing variation means that the fit of the bolts in the printed holes is a little too tight.